For Nell Becker, life is a competition she needs to win.

 Visceral and whip-smart, Laurie Devore’s Winner Take All paints an unflinching portrait of obsessive love, toxic competition, and the drive for perfection.

-“A bold, incisive and timely examination of the high price girls often have to pay for daring to want it all…Clever, romantic, and absolutely unputdownable.” —Courtney Summers, author of Cracked up to Be and All the Rage
+“A bold, incisive and timely examination of the high price girls often have to pay for daring to want it all…Clever, romantic, and absolutely unputdownable.” —Courtney Summers, New York Times-bestselling and Edgar-winning author of Sadie and The Project

-“Devore has written her protagonist as driven, selfish, and, at times, totally despicable.
-Jackson, by contrast, seems the more affable character.
-But, a clever plot twist reveals just how quick we are to judge the behavior of girls more harshly than that of boys.
-VERDICT With an unsettling heroine who will challenge readers’ perceptions of strong, competitive female characters, this is a winning choice for YA collections.” ―School Library Journal
+“Devore has written her protagonist as driven, selfish, and, at times, totally despicable… With an unsettling heroine who will challenge readers’ perceptions of strong, competitive female characters, this is a winning choice for YA collections.” ―School Library Journal

 “Darker and weightier than many stories about rivals falling in love, Devore’s second novel draws a blurry line between honest emotions and calculated moves…a hard-hitting message about the pressures placed on teens to succeed.” ―Publishers Weekly